Klipper Nozzle Collision Homing

-This feature requires the BD sensor firmware version (you can obtain this by sending M102 S-1, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or a version purchased after March 2024.
-Otherwise, you will need to use an external hardware tool (like an STlink) to flash the firmware onto the BD sensor.
+This feature requires the BD sensor firmware version (you can obtain this version by sending M102 S-1, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or purchased after March 2024; otherwise, you need to use an external hardware tool (such as STlink) to flash the firmware into the BD sensor.

-When homing on soft PEI (like Whambam), do not heat the nozzle too high, as high temperatures may create holes in the PEI.
+When performing homing operations on soft PEI (such as Whambam), do not heat the nozzle excessively, as high temperatures may leave holes in the PEI.

-- If the nozzle or bed stops due to a collision, the distance data measured by the BD sensor will also stop changing.
-The BD sensor will then quickly output a stop signal.
+- If the nozzle or bed surface stops due to collision, the distance data measured by the BD sensor will also stop changing, and then the BD sensor will quickly output a stop signal.

-- The process of automatic z_offset calibration during G28 execution: It can be triggered after the nozzle touches the bed during homing—then slowly moves upward until the nozzle just leaves the bed—setting this position as the z-axis zero point.
+- The process of automatic z_offset calibration when executing G28: it can trigger after the nozzle touches the bed surface during the homing process — then slowly move upward until the nozzle just leaves the bed surface — set this position as the Z-axis zero point.

 Benefits